chasewdavis/full-stack-challenge/README.md

 # Setup

-cd into the api directory,
+cd into the api directory
   * npm install

 start all 3 backend servers in seperate terminal windows